 - In 80% of cases, a child‟s cancer diagnosis is delayed until the disease is very advanced and has spread to other parts of the body.
 As a stark comparison, this only occurs in 20% of adult cancer cases.

-- Cancer is the leading cause of death in Americans under age 20.
+- Cancer is the leading cause of death by disease in Americans under age 20.

 - The average length of treatment for children, from initial diagnosis to cure or remission, is three years.

 - Among the 12 major types, Leukemias (cancer in the blood) and brain tumors account for more than half of all cases.

 - The median age at diagnosis is six years old.

 - Increased swelling or persistent pain in bones, joints, back, or legs